GST on Apartment Maintenance Charges: Exclusions & Inclusions

 4. Share Transfer Fees

-Statutory Compliance of Co operative Housing Society Under GST
+Statutory Compliance of Co-operative Housing Society Under GST

 Co-operative housing societies need to follow certain statutory compliance under the GST scheme.
-Here are some of the compliance regulations of GST on co-operative housing societies:
+Here are some of the compliance regulations of GST on housing societies:

 1. Returns